 No Money Down

-Coding bootcamps with deferred tuition plans or income share agreements often do not require students to put money down toward their tuition before getting started with their training.
+Coding bootcamps with deferred tuition plans or income share agreements often do not require you to put money down toward your tuition before getting started with your training.
 Some programs ask for a small down payment.

 Because you typically cannot maintain employment during a full-time coding bootcamp, some programs offer cost-of-living stipends.
 Prior to the COVID-19 pandemic, Devmountain provided housing for full-time, in-person students.

 Are coding bootcamps expensive?